gruelbox/transaction-outbox/README.md

 ## Installation

+Note that a few bits aren't quire ready, notably: (a) test coverage isn't as high as it should be, (b) it's not had any production "battle testing" and (c) recovery from blacklistings isn't yet implemented.
+However, please have a play and get tback to me with feedback!

 Currently, releases are available as continuously-delivered releases via the Github Package repository.
 Less regular, stable releases will be performed to Maven Central soon.
 Add this to your POM:
 ```
 <repositories>
   <repository>